2023년 9월 고2 모의고사 변형 (31-42번)

 Number 32

-A typical soap opera creates an abstract world, in which a highly complex web of relationships connects fictional characters that exist first only in the minds of the program’s creators and are then ____ in the minds of the viewer.
+A typical soap opera creates an abstract world, in which a ____ complex web of relationships connects fictional characters that exist first only in the minds of the program’s creators and are then recreated in the minds of the viewer.

-If you were to think about how much human psychology, law, and even everyday physics the viewer must know in order to follow and speculate about the plot, you ____ discover it is considerable — at least as much as the knowledge required to follow and speculate about a piece of modern mathematics, and in most cases, much more.
+If you were to think about how much human psychology, law, and even everyday physics the viewer must know in order to follow and speculate about the plot, you would discover it is considerable — at least as much as the ____ required to follow and speculate about a piece of modern mathematics, and in most cases, much more.

-Yet viewers follow ____ operas with ease.
+____ viewers follow soap operas with ease.

 The abstraction of a soap opera is only a step removed from the ____ world.